-“Just give us the copy.”
+“Just give us the words.”
 Stop right there!
 You need a website copywriter.

 You might be creating a fabulous new website or refreshing your existing site.
-Either way, you’ll know you have SECONDS to gain the attention of your reader.
-Don’t lose their interest due to confusing or dull copy.
+Either way, you have SECONDS to gain the attention of your reader.
+Don’t lose their interest due to a confusing or dull message.

 Great copy is a wise investment.
-As more and more businesses Google phrases such as: website content writer, I think the idea is catching on.
-Even the smallest business can raise their game by engaging the skill of a website copywriter.
+As more and more businesses Google phrases such as: website content writer, the idea is catching on.
+Even the smallest business can raise their game by hiring an experienced freelance copywriter.

 Words matter.
-They can be what converts a prospect into a customer.
+They can be what converts your prospect into a customer.
 They can be the difference between ample leads and no leads.

-A seasoned writer of web copy will know how to identify the messages of greatest value and interest to your audience.
-They’ll know how to knit it all together in a way that’s engaging, clear and motivating.
-It’s the difference between a professional design and something you’ve knocked up in Publisher.
+A seasoned writer for websites will know how to identify the most valuable and interesting messages to your audience.
+They’ll know how to knit it all together in a voice that’s engaging and motivating.
+It’s the difference between a professional design and something you’ve quickly knocked up in Publisher.

 I’ve worked on countless websites and liaised with countless client web agencies.
-I’ve made a difference to many businesses and can make a difference for you too.
+I’ve made a difference to many businesses and can help your business too.

 To anyone who thought they could write the content of their website... don't bother.
 It won't be as good as what Anna can do for you.- James King - Thrive Insurance -

 From your initial contact, we’ll arrange a call by phone or video.
 Ahead of this, you'll receive my onboarding questions to get us started.
 After the call, I’ll confirm my fees, based on your specific requirements.

 This stage varies by client.
 Ultimately, I need to gather everything necessary to create your copy.
 I might suggest: